 Using the Hyperlane CLI

-After deploying your warp route, you may want to extend it to a new chain.
-Extending a warp route involves deploying a new token contract on the target chain and enrolling existing tokens with it.
+After deploying your Hyperlane Warp Route (HWR), you may want to extend it to a new chain.
+Extending a HWR involves deploying a new token contract on the target chain and enrolling existing tokens with it.

-You can extend an existing warp route using the Hyperlane CLI.
+You can extend an existing HWR using the Hyperlane CLI.

-Gnosis Safe Users: The EOA that owns the warp route must either be a Safe
+Gnosis Safe Users: The EOA that owns the HWR must either be a Safe signer or

 delegate